Trouble Signs Indicating Poor Home Construction

 Your next task is to walk around the interior of your home.

-If doors are sticking shut, they may have been installed incorrectly.
-In the case of bathroom or kitchen doors, if the tops and bottoms were not painted, moisture may be causing the wood to expand.
+If doors are sticking shut, they might have been installed incorrectly.
+In the case of bathroom or kitchen doors, if the tops and bottoms were not painted, moisture could be causing the wood to expand.

 Check for flooring issues such as: tile cracks; uneven wood floor boards or widening cracks between boards; water stains in carpeting or other flooring at the base of windows, doors, or showers; and discolored or curling linoleum.
 Some of these problems could result from water infiltrating through cracks in the foundation.